A Geomechanically-Informed Framework for Wellbore Trajectory Prediction: Integrating First-Principles Kinematics with a Rigorous Derivation of Gated Recurrent Networks: Experimental Protocol

 \subsection{Training Protocol and Regularization}

-The model was trained with a typical supervised learning procedure with some best practices employed to obtain strong convergence and avoid overfitting. \begin{enumerate} \item \textbf{Batch Processing:} The training data was randomized and split into 64-sized mini-batches.
+The model was trained with a typical supervised learning procedure with some best practices employed to obtain strong convergence and avoid overfitting.

+\paragraph{Batch Processing:} The training data was randomized and split into 64-sized mini-batches.
 The parameters of the model were updated for each mini-batch.
-This method, referred to as mini-batch gradient descent, gives a stochastic estimate of the real gradient over the training set, resulting in faster convergence and improved generalization compared to full-batch gradient descent. \item \textbf{Early Stopping:} To avoid the model overfitting on the training data, some of the data (20) was reserved as a validation set.
+This method, referred to as mini-batch gradient descent, gives a stochastic estimate of the real gradient over the training set, resulting in faster convergence and improved generalization compared to full-batch gradient descent. \paragraph{Early Stopping:} To avoid the model overfitting on the training data, some of the data (20) was reserved as a validation set.
 The performance of the model on this validation set was tracked at the end of every epoch.
-If the validation loss did not reduce for a certain number of consecutive epochs (patience = 10), the training process was stopped, and model parameters from the best validation loss epoch were kept. \item \textbf{Gradient Clipping:} As explained in Section 2.3.2, RNNs may experience exploding gradients.
+If the validation loss did not reduce for a certain number of consecutive epochs (patience = 10), the training process was stopped, and model parameters from the best validation loss epoch were kept. \paragraph{Gradient Clipping:} As explained in Section 2.3.2, RNNs may experience exploding gradients.
 Gradient clipping was used to counteract this.
 Prior to the parameter update step of every iteration, the L2-norm of the gradient vector was calculated.
 If the norm was over a specified threshold, the whole gradient vector was scaled down so that its norm would be equal to the threshold.
-This is an effective heuristic that avoids pathologically huge parameter updates and makes the training process stable. \end{enumerate}
+This is an effective heuristic that avoids pathologically huge parameter updates and makes the training process stable.